Care of children

 The Designated Safeguarding Lead: Mrs Nicola Gough

-The Deputy Designated Safeguarding Leads are: Mrs Odette Thorner and Miss Sylvester
+The Deputy Designated Safeguarding Leads are: Mrs Odette Thorner and Miss Dawn Sylvester

-The Designated Lead for LAC (Looked after children): Mrs Odette Thorner
+The Designated Lead for Children in Care & Children Previously in Care: Mrs Odette Thorner

 The Designated Lead for online safety is: Mrs Nicola Gough